Main Track (Click to expand/collapse)

 The reviewing process used by GALA is double-anonymized, meaning that the paper authors do not know the identities of the reviewers, and the reviewers do not know the identities of the authors.
 Papers will receive three (3) reviews, upon which the track chair can make the decision to accept or reject the full paper.

 The main track of GALA Conf is reserved for fully developed research papers.
-Submissions will undergo a binary decision process: papers will be either fully accepted for publication (after revisions as requested by the reviewers) or rejected.
+Submissions will undergo a binary decision process: papers will be either fully accepted for publication (expecting authors to process reviewer feedback where reasonable for the camera-ready copy), or rejected.
 The option of acceptance as a short paper is no longer available.

 All accepted papers will be included in the conference proceedings published on Springer Lecture Notes in Computer Science (LNCS).
 A dedicated special issue with an upgraded version of the best papers of the conference will be published in The International Journal of Serious Games.
 The corresponding author of an accepted paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.